osrf/uctf/doc/install_source/readme.md

 ### Payload

-The payload is being compiled in a catkin workspace.
+The payload is being compiled in a catkin workspace names `ws_payload`.
-Clone the following repositories and then build the workspace:
+Clone the following repositories and then build the workspace with `catkin_make`:

 * `autonomy-payload`
 * `autopilot_bridge`